questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

   src="/img/blog/2020-10-16/payout-change-with-stdev.png"
 />

-Note how both a higher mean and a higher standard deviation result in higher option value.
+We can see that a higher mean and a higher standard deviation result in higher option value.
+In short, this means it's in the drivers' best interests to

-These sensitivities have names in traditional finance: the “greeks”.
+- drive faster;
+- deviate for the mean, for example by taking risks.

+Now, to be clear, I don't mean they should drive recklessly, but rather that they should attempt "risky" routes which might sometimes save a lot of time, and sometimes be a disaster.

+In traditional finance, the sensitivities to input parameters we introduced above are called the “greeks”.
+These are measures of risk named (mostly) after greek letters.
+They are used to evaluate and manage the risk of options portfolios.
+Here are the two greeks we saw respective to mean and standard deviation:
-The change of value relative to the change of expected driving speed would be called the “delta”, and the change of value relative to the change of standard deviation (or volatility) would be called the “vega”.
-These are two examples of first order greeks.
+- The `delta`, change of option value relative to change of the mean
+- The `vega`, change of value relative to the change of standard deviation (aka volatility).

+These are "first order" greeks, which means they directly affect the option value.
-There are more greeks, of higher order, used to evaluate the risk of options portfolios.
+There are more greeks, of higher order, which affect the option value indirectly.
+As example, the `vanna` is a second-order greek which measures how much the delta (first order greek) of an option changes when volatility changes.

 ## Estimating the value for drivers

-Let’s first look at the average speed.
+Let’s first look at the average speed over time.

 The NYC taxi dataset gives us the distance calculated by the meter, the pickup timestamp, and the dropoff timestamp.
-We can derive the ride duration as the difference between the two timestamps.
+Using QuestDB, can derive the duration of each ride as the difference between the two timestamps and divide the distance by the duration, to calculate the average speed.

-Then, by dividing the distance by the duration, we can get the average speed.
-I calculate it with QuestDB using `SAMPLE BY` in monthly buckets and plot it below.
-Over 10 years, it dropped a whopping 3.6 mph from 13.3 to 9.7mph.
+With `SAMPLE BY`, I compute the average results for monthly intervals and plot it below.
+Over 10 years, the average speed dropped significantly from 13.3 to 9.7mph (almost 30%!).

 <img
   alt="A chart showing the evolution of the average cab driver speed over time and how it consistently became inferior to the threshold"